amolaher/testreps/README.md

-This is master and updated from cloned repository
+This is master and updated from cloned repository and updated